-Meeting Day and Time: Meeting Format: Meeting Location: October 3, 2024, at 3:30 p.m.
-In-person Opa-locka Tri-Rail Station - 480 Ali Baba Avenue, Opa-locka
+Meeting Day and Time: October 3, 2024, at 3:30 p.m.

+Meeting Location: Opa-locka Tri-Rail Station - 480 Ali Baba Avenue, Opa-locka

 The third Bike Tune-Up event coincided with Rail Safety Week and Park(ing) Day, with a central focus on increasing rail safety awareness and promoting safe transportation practices.
 The event exceeded expectations, with over 50 rail safety backpacks distributed and numerous bicycles repaired.
 SFRTA and Miami-Dade DTPW engaged actively with commuters, promoting sustainable transportation.
 Safety gadgets, water, and other amenities were provided to commuters as they headed home, serving as a token of appreciation from the City of Opa-locka and Miami-Dade County.